Lance117/Stock-Price-SMS/README.md

 TODOs
 -----
-* Allow user to request info for multiple stocks
 * Add more useful info in response, such as buy/hold/sell recommendations
 * Ask user for Alpha Vantage API key instead of using mine
 * Create alt solution: script that runs periodically, checking for "buy" signals based on technical indicators